How to Access Property Records in California

 Easements and Covenants

-Some property has easements or covenants on it, which can affect the property's value or the owner's ability to sell it.
+Some properties have easements or covenants, which can affect their value or the owner's ability to sell them.

 Easements give another party access to your property without needing permission.
 A piece of property with an easement may be less appealing than one without.
 An example might be when a town has the right to access someone's farm where they have built a utility tower.